LukeWeller7/Microservices-Docker-K8/README.md

 - Kubernetes lets you use many Virtual Machines (VMs) on one server's CPU.
 The VMs keep apps separate, boosting security since one app can't freely access another's info.

+### 5 Benefits to KB

+- Open-Source
+- Automation of deployment and scalability
+- More portability with less chance of vendor lock-in
+- Cost savings
+- Increased DevOps efficiency for microservices architecture

 ### K8 Architecture Diagram

 ![](Kubernetes-Deployment.png)